 - ⅓ cup creamy peanut butter

 - 1 teaspoon cinnamon

 - For the drizzle

-- 2 tbsp maple sugar (or brown sugar)
+- 2 tablespoon maple sugar or brown sugar

 - splash of heavy cream

 - Place oats in a food processor and grind to a flour texture.

 - Whisk ground oats, PBFit peanut butter powder, baking powder, baking soda and salt in a small bowl and set aside.